younanzhao/younanzhao.github.io/project.md

 * second conclusion

 (Here is how this work could be developed further in a future project.)

+In future projects, I would further do research into the main predictors and decide which predictors are the most important factors that affect particle size distributions.

 ## References
 [1] DALL-E 3